-Example: Run application for the Phoenix thick client
+Example: run an application for the Apache Phoenix thick client

 Checking the example of how to run a maven application for the Phoenix thick client gives you better understanding about how to run your own application for the Phoenix thick client.